willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Our model demonstrated strong biological consistency by reproducing well-established relationships among demographic traits.
 Growth and survival intercepts were positively correlated with maximum observed size and longevity, respectively [@burns1990silvics], while the recruitment intercept showed clear alignment with seed mass [@diaz2022].
-The model also reproduced the fast–slow life-history continuum [@SalgueroGomez2016], revealing a negative relationship between growth and survival rates and a positive relationship between growth and recruitment rates (Figure S17).
+The model also reproduced the fast–slow life-history continuum [@SalgueroGomez2016], reflected in a negative relationship between growth and survival rates and a positive relationship between growth and recruitment rates (Figure S17).
 Competition effects were consistent with ecological expectations.
 The model captured the negative relationship between density-dependence and shade tolerance, as well as the general pattern of stronger responses to conspecific competition than to heterospecific competition.
 This asymmetry is considered fundamental for species coexistence and biodiversity maintenance [@Chesson2000a].